munificent/craftinginterpreters/book/closures.md

 and we create a closure for it, the VM creates the array of upvalues and wires them up to "capture" the surrounding local variables that the closure needs.

-For example, if we throw this program at clox:
+For example, if we throw this program at clox,

 ```lox
 {